10 Best Rule Of 40 Profitable for November 2025

 Key Catalysts

-- Expansion of Azure and cloud services
+- Accelerating Azure cloud adoption

-- Integration of generative AI across product lines
+- Integration of AI across product lines

 - Strategic acquisitions (e.g., Activision Blizzard)